TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 91/Psalms 91.15.md

 ---

-He shall call upon me, and I will answer him; I will be with him in trouble: I will deliver him, and honor him.
+He will call on me, and I will answer him.
+I will be with him in trouble.
+I will deliver him, and honor him.